LeStegii/server-software/java/MODS+PLUGINS.md

 - **Version:** 1.12.2, 1.15.2 (Deprecated), 1.16.5 (Unsupported), 1.18.2, 1.19.3
 - **Author:** MagmaFoundation/Hexeption
 - **Fork:** Forge/Spigot/Paper/Thermos --> Magma
-- **Description:** Software that allows the use of Forge Mods and Bukkit/Spigot/Paper plugins on your server
+- **Description:** Software that allows the use of Forge Mods and Bukkit/Spigot/Paper plugins on your server.
 - **Plugins:** Bukkit, Spigot, Paper
 - **Mods:** Forge